thepudds/fzgo/README.md

 * The fuzzing corpus defaults to `GOPATH/pkg/fuzz/corpus`.
 * The `-fuzzdir=/some/path` flag allows the corpus to be stored elsewhere (e.g., a separate corpus repo); `-fuzzdir=testdata` stores the corpus under `<pkgpath>/testdata/fuzz/fuzzname` (hence typically in VCS with the code under test).
 * `fuzz` and `gofuzz` build tags are allowed but not required.
+* An optional [genfuzzfuncs](https://github.com/thepudds/fzgo/blob/master/genfuzzfuncs/README.md) utility can automatically create fuzzing functions for all of the public functions and methods in a package of interest.
+This makes it quicker and easier to start fuzzing.

 ## Usage
 ```